Mobile's New Arena

 PROJECT DESCRIPTION

-This new arena will have countless features thoughtfully designed to provide exceptional experiences, including retail spaces, luxury suites, VIP clubs, premium seating, great sightlines and dynamic acoustics.
-Flexible seating and layout options will allow the new area to easily accommodate a range of activities, including smaller shows and larger events with up to 10,000 spectators and fans.
+The New Arena has been designed with countless features thoughtfully planned to provide exceptional experiences, including retail spaces, luxury suites, VIP clubs, premium seating, great sightlines, and dynamic acoustics.
+Flexible seating and layout options will also allow the New Arena to easily accommodate a wide range of activities, from dance recitals and pageants to major events with up to 10,000 spectators.
+The design also includes multiple ballrooms capable of hosting events of all sizes — offering greater flexibility for Mardi Gras balls, local events, and creating additional spaces for conventions.

 Are you interested in owning a piece of Civic Center history?